Transpolar Studio is a design practice specializing in landscape architecture, urbanism, and design research in the Arctic and Subarctic regions.

 Today, some Greenlandic policymakers are calling for the relocation of certain airports as both a necessary economic step and a move away from Danish and American histories.
 One example from eastern Greenland involves the proposed relocation of the military/civilian airport on Kulusuk Island (pop.
 240) to the main population hub of Tasiilaq, 20 kilometers away (pop.
 2000).4 Aligning Greenland’s aeroscape with centers of population and economic activity, however, could disconnect the settlements that initially arose to support American-built airports, and whose continued existence depends on their operation.
 As postcolonial nations work to reconfigure infrastructural networks to better match local needs, the difficulties that Greenland is encountering within this transition underscore the challenges of including communities whose origins lie in military and colonial interventions within new nation-building projects.

-First image: The US Air Force providing fuel for Kangerlussuaq Airport, 1951, Bent Helmudt, Courtesy of the Danish Arctic Institute.
+Image credits: Image 1: The US Air Force providing fuel for Kangerlussuaq Airport, 1951, Bent Helmudt, Courtesy of the Danish Arctic Institute; Image 2: Kulusuk Airport, 2017, Bert De Jonghe.

 Positions